suurj/radon/README.md

 # 2D Radon transform and 3D John transform matrices
-The first Julia code constructs a discrete 2D Radon transform operator matrix by a raycasting method, when a function is approximated with linear triangular shape functions, i.e, it works with an unstructured mesh.
+The first Julia code constructs a discrete 2D Radon transform operator matrix by a raycasting method, when a function is approximated with linear triangular shape functions, i.e. it works with an unstructured mesh.
 The function _test_ calculates a sinogram for Shepp–Logan using the file  _phantom.mat_.
 The example mesh consists of 137155 shape functions and 273052 elements.

 On the other hand, the second code uses raycasting to construct a discrete 3D John transform  matrix in a structured mesh of voxels.
 The test function calculates projections for a simple ellipsoid.